What do insurance company financial ratings mean?

 The simple explanation is that the financial ratings of insurance companies mean the company is either on solid footing or may be at risk (or somewhere in between).
 Although there are several rating systems, they all use letters to indicate financial stability.

 If a company has an A or some variation of it, that’s a good thing, while the lowest grade will vary quite a bit.
+Some follow a grade system like the one you remember from high school, while others are very different.
 Here’s a look at the AM Best rating scale as well as the other top agencies.

 AgencyRatings